REMnux/remnux-cli/README.md

 sudo remnux install --mode=addon
 ```

 Wait while the packages install.
-This could take an hour or so, depending on the speed of your system and internet bandwith.
+This could take an hour or so, depending on the speed of your system and internet bandwidth.
 Reboot when done.

 ### Install Specific Version